willie68/ReCoS-Remote-Command-Service/README.md

 ![image-20210331150718589](documentation/assets/aw_1.png)

 On the next page you can choose the command that should be generated.
-You can use the search field to search through the list of commands.
+You can use the search field to filter the list of commands.

 ![image-20210412110939373](documentation/assets/aw_2.png)